 This post is part of the 60 Day Project – one post a day to help you prepare your business for success in 2021.
 Subscribe using the button below to get new posts sent straight to your email.

-We had a crazy week last week here in the US.
 I try really hard to not comment on the day-to-day events because a) you never have the full story within the first hour or two of events breaking, and b) that commentary is out of date within a few days.

 But there’s a principle in that approach that applies to our Mindset, which is what we’re talking about this month in the newsletter.

-Last week we talked about the importance of mindset, and today I want to cover a principle that has served me well over the last few years professionally and as I’ve been building two new businesses.
+Today I want to cover a principle that has served me well over the last few years professionally and as I’ve been building two new businesses.

 The “We’ll See” Principle